David Pascoe

 David Michael Pascoe (born March 2, 1967) is an American lawyer serving as the First Circuit Solicitor in the state of South Carolina since 2005.
 The First Circuit comprises Dorchester, Calhoun, and Orangeburg counties.
 In 2016, Pascoe won a Supreme Court case against the South Carolina Attorney General where the Attorney General attempted to remove Pascoe as the special prosecutor in a corruption probe involving the General Assembly.
-Pascoe oversaw the investigation and secured convictions on five powerful South Carolina General Assembly members that included the House speaker, President Pro Tem of the Senate, Chairman of the House Judiciary, and two former House Majority Leaders.
+Pascoe oversaw the investigation as Acting Attorney General and secured convictions on five powerful South Carolina General Assembly members that included the House speaker, President Pro Tem of the Senate, Chairman of the House Judiciary, and two former House Majority Leaders.

 Education and early career

 Pascoe is a Magna Cum Laude graduate of The Citadel and the University of South Carolina School of Law.
 He served as assistant state prosecutor from 1993 to 2005 successfully trying over 200 violent crimes.
 Included in those prosecutions is a "no body" case in which the Defendant was convicted of murder even though the victim's body was never found.
 He earned a reputation as being a hard line prosecutor on violent crimes but progressive in dealing with juvenile offenders and non-violent offenders.